JacobWeinbren/Israel-Data/README.md

 python stations_fix.py
 ```

-6. Get a complete list of every polling station and booth and it's respective location.
+6. Get a complete list of every polling station and booth and it's respective location, placing it in `output/locations`.

 ```bash
 python stations_positions.py